 Echo Dot flashing yellow

-If your Echo Dot flashes yellow, though, don’t be alarmed; it just means you have a message waiting.
+So in this article, I’m going to explain the flashing yellow light on your Echo Dot.
+When your Echo Dot flashes yellow, it just means you have a message waiting.
 If you want to know what it is, just ask.
-Usually, “Alexa, play message,” will work.
-Otherwise you could try saying, “Alexa, read my notifications,” which should do it.
+You can say “Alexa, play message” or “Alexa, read my notifications”.

 Setting up messaging on the Echo Dot